-The rise of the Internet and the smartphone have changed everything.
-Nowadays, patients start their search with Google.
+Nowadays, patients start their search for a new doctor with Google.
 Studies show that 5% of all Google searches are health-related — a stunning amount when you consider the number of Google searches.
-One of the very first things that they’ll see is a doctor’s online reviews, which makes reviews one of the biggest factors determining whether your practice gets chosen over the competition.
+One of the very first things that they’ll see is a doctor’s online reviews, which makes healthcare reviews one of the biggest factors determining whether your practice gets chosen over the competition.

 Let’s talk about how your practice can start winning in the game of online reviews and attract new patients.